Thanks to Liberty Games for this great graphic.

 Michael Shoup is a musician and entrepreneur who turned his career around and started making profit with time management.
 After graduating college with a Bachelors degree in music, Shoup started his career as a musician and effectively gigged himself into $6,000 of high interest credit card debt.
 Time management has helped Michael Shoup become debt free.
 On top of that, he’s managed to self-fund an album, started a music marketing agency, 12SouthMusic, and created a social media app, Visualive.

-DIY may not be the best option for indie artists.
+DIY may not be the best strategy for indie musicians.
 There are a lot of artists out there with excellent business chops, but they’re still not experts.
 And that’s okay, because you have more important things to do like creating music!
 The key is to find a team who is motivated and passionate.
 Instead of DIY, move towards a do-it-with-others (DIWO) strategy.

 Your team doesn’t even have to be seasoned pros.
 If you have a band you’re already way ahead of the game.
 Everyone has their own unique skills, so take advantage of that!